Treatment of antenatal anxiety

 Psychological therapies

 This can provide you with understanding and give you the tools and strategies to assist you to manage your physical symptoms, worrying thinking and any behaviours that may result (e.g avoiding situations).
-Two kinds of psychological or ‘talking therapies’ are recommended for the management of anxiety in the postnatal period, and can also be effective for managing anxiety in pregnancy.
+Two kinds of psychological or ‘talking therapies’ are recommended for the management of anxiety in the postnatal period.
+These can also be effective for managing anxiety in pregnancy.
 These include:

-Interpersonal Psychotherapy (IPT): As anxiety in pregnancy may be associated with past losses and/or changes, this type of therapy can assist you to resolve these losses, changes or manage conflicts which may be contributing to your experience of anxiety.
+As anxiety in pregnancy may be associated with past losses and/or changes, interpersonal psychotherapy can assist you to resolve these losses, changes or manage conflicts which may be contributing to your experience of anxiety.

 If your symptoms of anxiety are severe, however, and have reached the point where you are finding it difficult to function from day to day, medical treatments are likely to be important for your treatment and recovery.